LivingLogic/LivingLogic.Python.xist/INSTALL.rst

 This will copy ``*.py`` files, compile ``*.c`` files and install everything in the ``site-packages`` directory as the :mod:`ll.xist` package.

-<par>For Windows a binary distribution is provided.
+<p>For Windows a binary distribution is provided.
 To install it,
 double click it, and follow the instructions.

 If you have difficulties installing this software, send a problem report